durinfab/Home-Assistant-Config/README.md

 ## Software Components ##

-I'am using different Software Components and custom Home Assistant integrations to round off my setup. one big relief ist [Home Assistant Supervised](https://github.com/home-assistant/supervised-installer) and [HACS](https://github.com/hacs/integration).
+I'm using different Software Components and custom Home Assistant integrations to round off my setup.
+Two big reliefs ist [Home Assistant Supervised](https://github.com/home-assistant/supervised-installer) and [HACS](https://github.com/hacs/integration).
 Home Assistant Supervised is a Docker based version of Home Assistant, which supports the installation of external Integrations (Add-Ons).
-These are executed in their own Docker container (basically their own execution envoirement).
+These are executed in their own Docker container (basically their own execution environment).

-You can install different custom integration into your Home Assisatnt config folder.
+You can install different custom integration into your Home Assistant config folder.
 Normally these are managed manually by the user, but [HACS](https://github.com/hacs/integration) gives the opportunity to list, install/update and maintain all of your integrations.
 Beside them, [HACS](https://github.com/hacs/integration) allows you to install custom [Themes](https://hacs.xyz/docs/categories/themes) and [Lovelace-Cards](https://hacs.xyz/docs/categories/plugins).

 ### HACS - Current used Integrations ###